 Dr. Mannen conducted infant testing in order to evaluate the design of inclined sleeping products.
 They performed the study by measuring muscle movements and oxygen saturation with infants who were placed in a variety of products and positions; flat crib, inclined crib, and several other inclined sleep products.

-Talk With a Product Liability Lawyer – Free Boppy Accessory Lawsuit Review
+Talk With a Product Liability Lawyer – Free Boppy Lawsuit Review

-If you or a loved one has suffered a loss or injury due to the Boppy Infant Head and Neck Support Accessory, you should speak with the lawyers at Johnson // Becker.
+If you or a loved one has suffered a loss or injury due to a defective Boppy product, you should speak with the lawyers at Johnson // Becker.

 The product liability lawyers at our firm have handled similar lawsuits in the past, are currently representing a number of families devastated by these recalls, and would like to speak with you if you have suffered a tragic loss from this product.